MadhavGupta-076/Deepfake-News-Shield/README.md

 # Deepfake-News Shield: Detecting False Articles and Manipulated Photos

 Deepfake-News Shield is a complete deep learning system designed to detect misleading, fabricated and manipulated news content.
-It focuses on cleaning noisy text, training multiple neural models, and combining them using a feature-level fusion strategy to produce reliable fake/real predictions.
+It focuses on cleaning noisy text and images, training multiple neural models across both modalities, and combining them using a feature-level fusion strategy to produce reliable fake/real predictions.

 ---